-The convenience and accessibility of food and grocery delivery services have been highly valued in the early 21st century, particularly during the closing of in-house dining during COVID-19.
+The convenience and accessibility of food and grocery delivery services have been highly valued in the early 21st century, particularly during the closing of in-house dining during the COVID-19 pandemic.
 The global online food delivery service is currently valued at $126.91 billion, with future projections for the industry continuing to grow.
-Not only has the consumer benefitted from food delivery services, but restaurant owners have benefitted by partnering with delivery apps, or setting up their own delivery services.
+Not only has the consumer benefitted from food delivery services and contactless delivery, but restaurant owners have also benefited by partnering with delivery apps or setting up their own delivery services.

-However, the boom in the food delivery market isn’t a net positive.
-Increased emissions from cars, unsustainable packaging, and excess food waste are a few of the environmental problems this industry poses.
-Because there are so many different food delivery companies, as well as partner restaurants within those companies, any environmental regulations would have to come from the state or federal government.
-Learning more about how the food delivery industry impacts the environment can help you make better-informed choices next time you’re thinking of ordering dinner.
+However, the annual growth rate in the food delivery market isn’t a net positive.
+Increased emissions from cars, unsustainable packaging, and excess food waste are a few of the environmental problems this food industry poses.
+Because there are so many different food delivery companies, including the online food delivery market, as well as partner restaurants within those companies, any environmental regulations would have to come from the state or federal government.
+Learning more about how the food delivery industry as well as the online delivery industry impacts the environment can help you make better-informed choices next time you’re thinking of ordering dinner.

 How Does Food Delivery Impact the Environment?